jdermody/brightwire/BrightData/readme.txt

 Row based data tables can be used as the input to Bright Wire's machine learning graph.

-Certian data table transformations/analysis are more efficient with column based data tables.
+Some data table transformations/analysis are possible or more efficient with column based data tables.

 Data tables can contain tensors (including vectors and matrices), binary data, strings, sparse vectors and numbers.